What is leukemia?

 Similar to bruising, unusual nosebleeds or bleeding in the gums, bowels, lungs, or the head may be a sign of platelet deficiency and clotting problems, which can indicate acute forms of leukemia, says Dr. Crilley.

 Petechiae (small red spots under the skin caused by bleeding)

 Dr. Crilley describes petechiae as: “like someone painted little red dots with a pen.”
-The spots, which you might not notice because of their size, painlessness, and placement in the lower extremities, indicate a low platelet count.
+The spots, which you might not notice because of their size, painlessness, and placement in the lower extremities, indicate a low platelet count and are one of the symptoms of leukemia.
 According to Dr. Levis, petechiae are typically found around the ankles because gravity results in the accumulation of bodily fluids in the lower legs throughout the day.

 Swollen and enlarged gums

-Although an increase in the size of the gums, also known as gingival hyperplasia, is usually only found in a small portion of acute leukemia patients, it’s one of the most obvious signs of the disease.
+Although an increase in the size of the gums, also known as gingival hyperplasia, is usually only found in a small portion of acute leukemia patients, it’s one of the most obvious symptoms of leukemia.
 “If you have a patient with leukemia, you always look in their mouth to see if the gingiva has gotten bigger,” says Dr. Crilley.
-The gum may look swollen, says Dr. Levis, and you nearly always feels a strange tightness in your mouth.
+The gum may look swollen, says Dr. Levis, and you nearly always feel a strange tightness in your mouth.
 Check out these other shocking diseases dentists find first.

 Feeling full or bloated

 One sign of chronic—and sometimes acute—types of leukemia is an enlarged spleen, which may result in a loss of appetite.
 You might have what’s called “early satiety,” according to Dr. Crilley.
 “Patients eat a little bit of food, they feel full quickly because the spleen is pushing up on the stomach,” she says.